California State Route 19: History

 Before the present SR 19 was constructed, San Gabriel Boulevard, which extended from Lamanda Park south to Downey, and was widened and repaved by an assessment tax in 1925, was the main road through the Whittier Narrows, requiring several turns to stay on it and to continue south to Long Beach.
 The state legislature added Route 168 to the state highway system in 1933, which followed this general alignment between Route 60 (SR 1) in Long Beach and Route 9 (Foothill Boulevard, then US 66) near Lamanda Park.
 SR 19 was later designated out of the 1964 state highway renumbering.

 The 9.56-mile (15.39 km) piece of SR 19 north of Gallatin Road in Pico Rivera has legally been State Route 164 since the 1964 renumbering, but has always been signed as SR 19.
 Original plans for SR 164 took it southeast to Interstate 605 from the present transition between SR 164 and SR 19, and it was originally planned as the Rio Hondo Freeway.

 Many segments of SR 19 have since been relinquished to the cities that they run through.
 Caltrans relinquished Long Beach's portion of SR 19 to the city on January 27, 1999, and Downey's segment of SR 19 was relinquished to the city on July 3, 2001.
 However, the segment in Pico Rivera was not relinquished to that city until June 22, 2004.
 On October 27, 2006, the northern portion of SR 164 that went through an unincorporated area of the county from Callita Street to I-210 was relinquished to the county.
 In April 2008, the section of SR 164 through Temple City was relinquished to that city.
 On April 9, 2012, the section of SR 19 through Lakewood was relinquished to that city.
-In 2017, the relinquishment process in Bellflower has started.
+In 2017, the relinquishment process in Bellflower began.